projnanda/projnanda/home/nyc.md

 Project NANDA ([projectnanda.org](https://projectnanda.org)) is a global research and innovation initiative led by Professor Ramesh Raskar (MIT) under the Foundation for Agentic Networks (FAN).

-The project is building the foundational infrastructure for the **Open Agentic Web** — a new, open layer of the Internet where trillions of AI agents can safely collaborate, communicate, and transact across organizational and geographic boundaries.
+The project is building the foundational infrastructure for the **Open Agentic Web** â€” a new, open layer of the Internet where trillions of AI agents can safely collaborate, communicate, and transact across organizational and geographic boundaries.

 ### The Core Challenge

-At its core, NANDA addresses a defining challenge of the AI era: **How can billions of autonomous agents discover each other, verify trust, and coordinate tasks—without bottlenecks or security vulnerabilities?**
+At its core, NANDA addresses a defining challenge of the AI era: **How can billions of autonomous agents discover each other, verify trust, and coordinate tasksâ€”without bottlenecks or security vulnerabilities?**

 ### Our Solution

 NANDA is developing both the technical infrastructure and the governance frameworks that make the Agentic Web possible, including:

-- **NANDA Index** — A decentralized registry for agent discovery and verification
+- **NANDA Index** â€” A decentralized registry for agent discovery and verification
-- **AgentFacts Layer** — Metadata schema for agent capabilities and trust
+- **AgentFacts Layer** â€” Metadata schema for agent capabilities and trust
-- **NANDA Adapter** — Interoperability protocols for heterogeneous agent ecosystems
+- **NANDA Adapter** â€” Interoperability protocols for heterogeneous agent ecosystems

-Project NANDA brings together students, researchers, technologists, and policymakers to co-create the standards, infrastructure, and ethics for this next evolution of the Internet—one where humans and agents work side by side toward transparent, responsible intelligence.
+Project NANDA brings together students, researchers, technologists, and policymakers to co-create the standards, infrastructure, and ethics for this next evolution of the Internetâ€”one where humans and agents work side by side toward transparent, responsible intelligence.

 ---